SBTHDR/arcadmin/README.md

-# arcadmin Multivendor Admin system
+# Arc-Admin Admin starter system

 ## About Repository

-Fashi is a multivendor eCommerce system based on Laravel 8.
+Arc-Admin is an Admin starter system based on Laravel 8.
-Frontend system provide a simple online interface to order products from online.
-Backend system provide a complete management of products by category CRUD.
+Backend system provide a complete management of admin CRUD, with full role and permission based authentication and authorization.

 ## Tech Specification